MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-feedback-policies-in-teams.md

 If a user is assigned a custom policy, that policy applies to the user.
 If a user isn't assigned a custom policy, the global policy applies to the user.

 Say, for example, you want to allow all users in your organization to send feedback except for new hires in training.
-In this scenario, you create a custom feedback policy with the setting turned off and assign it to new hires in training.
+In this scenario, you create a custom policy to disable the feedback option and assign it to new hires in training and apply the global policy to enable feedback for all other users in your organization.

 ## Create a custom feedback policy